chrisco23/21deltaengineers.com/wp-content/plugins/independent-analytics/readme.txt

 Yes, the moment you install Independent Analytics it will start tracking views.
 If you don't see any views right away, clear your site's cache and then visit your site in a private browser tab to record your first view.

 = What metrics does it track? =
-It tracks Views, Visitors, Referrers, and the approximate location of your visitors.
+It tracks views, visitors, sessions, session duration, bounce rate, and average session duration.

 = Do I need to use a cookie popup with it? =
 No, Independent Analytics does not use cookies.